danhunsaker/calends/docs/php/custom_calendars.rst

    .. php:attr:: seconds (float)

       The number of TAI seconds since ``CE 1970-01-01 00:00:00 TAI``.
 Should be an integer value; the ``float`` type is used, here, only to be able to hold a full signed 64-bit integer value regardless of architecture.

+      .. note:: TAI vs UTC

+         You may have noticed that a TAI64Time object stores times in ``TAI seconds``, not ``Unix seconds``, with a timezone offset of ``TAI`` rather than ``UTC``.
+This distinction is **very important** as it will affect internal calculations and comparisons to mix the two up.
+TAI time is very similar to Unix time (itself based on UTC time), with one major difference.
+While Unix/UTC seconds include the insertion and removal of "leap seconds" to keep the solar zenith at local noon (which is useful for day-to-day living and planning), TAI seconds are a continuous count, unconcerned with dates whatsoever.
+Indeed, the only reason a date was given in the description above was to make it easier for human readers to know exactly when ``0 TAI`` took place.

+         In other words, once you have a Unix timestamp of your instant calculated, be sure to convert it using :php:meth:`fromUTC` before returning the result to the rest of the library.
+And then, of course, you'll also need to convert instants from the library back using :php:meth:`toUTC` before generating outputs.

    .. php:attr:: nano (integer)